jonnysfarmer/gift-list/backend/README.md

 ## Future Features

+These are items we wish to improve on

+- `Suggested Lists` which is just 9 category names that are currently hard coded in the front end.
+We would like to move to our backend and let the frontend make an API call to populated them.

 While we are not yet planning to build any of these, we did consider them in the architecture.